d4ckard/WordlePlusPlus/README.md

 To install this game, it can be downloaded as a binary (either macOs or Linux) and then executed it in a terminal.

-Otherwise the repository can be cloned and compiled from source. word_lists.cpp should be compiled to an *.o or *.obj file first, as it contains all possible words and takes a while to compile.
-A compiled version of this file can be found in the bin folder.
+Otherwise the repository can be cloned and compiled from source.

 ## Usage